|40% thinner and can absorb more than 2 times what is typically needed|

 The Always branding strategy helps solve the issue of identifying shelf space as well, although at least one big box store says that space in the incontinence section is an issue (hence the comment about TENA's ability to hold onto any shelf space in the U.S.).
 Inventory requirements for retailers will be steep as P&G is introducing 24 SKU's.
 Certainly, not all retailers will stock all SKU's.

-In the U.S. they will gain this share with a uniquely positioned brand and bombardment level awareness and trial generating advertising and promotion of a reported $150 million, the largest outlay in P&G's history.
+Dialoging satisfied customers in the incontinence category can be tricky - they need a strong sales pitch (a highly differentiated positioning with a tangible benefit) and lots of trial incentives.
+In the U.S. P&G will gain share with a uniquely positioned brand and bombardment level awareness and trial generating advertising and promotion of a reported $150 million, the largest outlay in P&G's history.
 They will continue shifting the marketing mix into digital, social and mobile media.
+The roll out will occur in phases over a period of time, perhaps up to three years as they introduce their original line up and follow on with other products such as a pessary.

 Pessaries: A New Segment In The Incontinence Category?